 System Shock 2.
 The origin of the cyborg midwives.
 The giant poisonous spiders, the audio logs that detail the fall of the von Braun, the annelid hybrids that beg to be killed or warn you as they attack, the Many, SHODAN

 System Shock 2 contains boatloads of nightmare-worthy material.
 One particularly disturbing scene involves the ghosts of a pair of crewmembers.
 One has strapped the other to a surgical bed and is preparing to make her an involuntary cyborg, as she begs him for mercy.
-Worse, if you've been paying attention during the game, you know exactly what you're seeing and hearing, because you've been listening to the audio diaries of the mind-controlled crewmember doing the cyborging.
+Worse, if you've been paying attention during the game, you know exactly what you're seeing and hearing, because you've been listening to the audio diaries of the mind-controlled crewmember doing the cybernetic enhancing.
 The fact that the apparition ends before the surgery begins is approximately the kindest thing the System Shock 2 developers do for the player at any point during the game.

 And then you encounter that same victim, fully converted to a cyborg midwife, two rooms over.
 You know it's her because she's carrying an audio log in which she realize she's being targeted for conversion.